kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 ###### How can a rollout or rollback fail?

 - Misconfiguration of the field value (caught by validation)
-- Incompatibility with cgroup v1 (falls back gracefully with warning)
+- Incompatibility with cgroup v1 when `memory.oom.group=1` is requested (rejected by validation)

 ###### What specific metrics should inform a rollback?